The Space of Persistence Diagrams on $n$ Points Coarsely Embeds into Hilbert Space: Preliminaries

 Matching $\f$, for which the minimum above is obtained, is called optimal.
 See Remark \ref{RemDef} for technical clarifications. \item $\iDn=(\D{}{n},d_\mathcal{B})$ and $\iDi=(\D{}{<\infty},d_\mathcal{B})$.
 Note that $\D{\mathcal{B}}{1}$ is not isometric to $(\D{}{1},\delta)$. \item $p$-\textbf{Wasserstein distance} $d_{\mathcal{W},p}$ on $\D{}{n}$: for points $z=(z_1, z_2, \ldots,z_n), z'=(z'_1, z'_2, \ldots,z'_n)$ in $\D{}{n}$ use the notation of (2) to define Matching $\f$, for which the infimum above is obtained, is called optimal. \item $\pDn=(\D{}{n},d_p)$ and $\pDi=(\D{}{<\infty},d_p)$.\end{enumerate} Note that the convention of Definition \ref{Def2}(3) implies that metrics $d_{\mathcal{B}},$ and $d_{\mathcal{W},p}$ are well defined even if $z\in \D{}{n}$ and $z'\in \D{}{m}$ for $n \neq m$.
 For example, if $n>m$ we append $m-n$ copies of $\Delta$ to $z'$ to compute the mentioned distances. \end{Definition}

 Matching on $\{1,2,\ldots,n\} $ is perfect for $z=(z_1, z_2, \ldots,z_n), z'=(z'_1, z'_2, \ldots,z'_n)$ in $\D{}{n}$ if the following holds: $z_i = \Delta$ iff $z'_{\f(i)}=\Delta$.

 \begin{Remark} In this remark we provide clarifications to Definition \ref{Def3}.
-The distances in (1) and (3) are defined in a non-standard way.
+The distances in (1) and (3) in definition \ref{Def3} are defined in a non-standard way.
 Rather than adding infinitely many points on the diagonal, we append to each diagram with $n$ points only $n$ copies of the diagonal point, which suffice to accommodate the usual matching with diagonal points.
-This has two advantages.
-First, the definitions of the distances simplifies: there is only one term instead of the usual sum of three cases or the inclusion of infinitely many diagonal points.
-Second, this definition allows us to express the space of persistence diagrams as a natural quotient of appropriate spaces in Section \ref{SectAsdim}, which is crucial in our computation of asymptotic dimension. \end{Remark}
+It is clear that this definition is a restatement (using action of $S_{2n}$) of the usual definition \cite{Edels} of distance using partial matching between persistence diagrams, where the unmatched points are matched to the closest distance point of the diagonal.
+These re-definitions of the distances have the advantage of using only one term instead of the usual three terms and the inclusion of infinitely many diagonal points. \end{Remark}

 The importance of the mentioned distances on spaces of persistence diagrams arises from Stability results (see \cite{Edels} for an overview of those), which state that in a certain sense, the persistent diagrams vary continuously with respect to the underlying filtrations or datasets.